CSCC09 - Programming on the Web

 No late submissions will be accepted for any course work, and no make-up assignments will be provided for missed/poorly completed work.
 It is your responsibility to ensure that all work is completed on time and to the best of your ability.

-If an emergency arises that prevents you from being able to complete any piece of work, or attend an exam, contact one of the instructors immediately.
-You will need to have a properly completed Illness Verification Form signed by a registered doctor in order to be given special consideration.
+If an emergency arises that prevents you from being able to complete any piece of work, or attend an exam, contact one of the instructors immediately and complete necessary documentation by the Registrar's Office.

-If a piece of work has been mis-marked or if you believe the rubric used to evaluate the work is not appropriate, you may request a remark.
-For a remark to succeed, you must clearly and concisely express what you believe was mis-marked.
+If you believe that a piece of work has been graded incorrectly, you may request a remark.
+For a remark to be successful, you must clearly and concisely express what you believe was graded incorrectly.
 To request a remark, please contact your TA.
 Requests must be submitted within 1 week of the marks being returned.

 Academic Integrity